hokru/libint/README.md

 * the install location `CMAKE_INSTALL_PREFIX`
 * of course, `CMAKE_C_COMPILER`, `CMAKE_CXX_COMPILER`, `CMAKE_C_FLAGS`, and `CMAKE_CXX_FLAGS`

-See [CMakeLists.txt](CMakeLists.txt) for options details.
+See [CMakeLists.txt](CMakeLists.txt) for options details and additional options.
 All these build options should be passed as `cmake -DOPTION`.

 #### Detecting